ray-x/go.nvim/README.md

 ## refactor gorename

-gorename as an alternative to gopls rename as it supports rename accross packages
+gorename as an alternative to gopls rename as it supports rename across packages

 ## code format